pombredanne/soter-1/README.md

 The email templates for this plugin are created from the [Postmark Transactional Email Templates](https://github.com/wildbit/postmark-templates) which are released under the MIT license.

 ## Similar Projects
-If you are only interested in WP-CLI integration, one of the following projects may be of more interest to you:
+If you are interested in WP-CLI integration, one of the following projects may be of more interest to you:

 * [WP Vulnerability Scanner](https://github.com/10up/wp-vulnerability-scanner) by 10up
 * [WP-sec](https://github.com/markri/wp-sec) by Marco de Krijger